 Contact: Chris Kennedy (email@example.com)

-This event is hosted by the Berkeley Institute for Data Science (BIDS), and co-sponsored by the D-Lab, UCSF Bakar Computational Health Sciences Institute, and the UC Berkeley School of Information.
+This event was hosted by BIDS and co-sponsored by the D-Lab, UCSF Bakar Computational Health Sciences Institute, and the UC Berkeley School of Information.

 Alexandra is a BIDS data science fellow and a postdoctoral scholar working with Tom Griffiths in the Institute of Cognitive and Brain Sciences.
 She got her PhD in cognitive and information sciences from the University of California, Merced, in December 2015.

 Her work explores human communication in data-rich environments.
 From capitalizing on large-scale real-world corpora to capturing multimodal experimental data, her research seeks to understand how context changes communication dynamics.
 Broadly, her work integrates computational and social perspectives to understand interpersonal interaction as a nonlinear dynamical system.

 Relatedly, Alexandra also develops research methods to facilitate quantitative research on interaction and encourages others to use data-rich computational methods through teaching and service.
 As part of that effort, she works with the Center for Data on the Mind to foster the application of big data to questions about cognition and behavior.